 - 1. Agriculture Income [Sec.
 10(1)] - 2.
 Payments received from family income by a member of HUF [Sec.
 10(2)] - 3.
 Share of profit from a firm [Sec.
 10(2A)] - 4.
 Interest received by a non resident from prescribed securities [Sec.
 10(4)] - 5.
 Interest received by a person who is resident outside India on amounts credited in the non-resident (External) account [Sec.
 10(4)] - 6.
 Leave travel concession provided by as employer to his Indian citizen employee, Sec.
 10(5)] - 7.
 Remuneration received by foreign diplomats of all categories [Sec.
 10(6)] - Salary received by a foreign citizen as an employee of a foreign enterprise provided his stay in India does not exceed 90 days [Sec.
 10(6)(vi)] - 9.
 Salary received by a non-resident foreign citizen as a member of ship's crew provided his total stay in India does not exceed 90 days [Sec.
 10(6)(vii)] - Remuneration received by an employee, being a foreign national, of a foreign government deputed in India for training in a Government establishment or public sector undertaking [Sec.
 10(6)(xi)] - 11.
 Tax paid on behalf of foreign companies [Sec.
-10(6A)] - 12.
-Tax paid by Government or an Indian concern in case of a non-resident / foreign company [Sec.10(6B)] - 13.
+10(6A)] - Tax paid by Government or an Indian concern in case of a non-resident / foreign company [Sec.10(6B)] - 13.
 Income arising to notified foreign companies from services provided in or outside India in project connected with the security of India [Sec.
-10(6C)]
+10(6C)] - 14.
+Foreign allowance granted by the Government of India to its employees posted abroad [Sec.
+10(7)] - 15.
+Remuneration received from a foreign Government by an individual who is in India in connection with any sponsored co-operative technical assistance programme with a foreign Government and the income of the family members of such employee [Sec.
+10(8)and(9)] - 16.
+Remuneration / fee received by non-received consultants and their foreign employees [Sec.
+10(8A),(8B) and (9)] - 17.
+Death-cum-retirement gratuity [Sec.
+10(10)] - 18.
+Commuted value of pension and any payment received by way of commutation of pension by as individual out of annuity plan of LIC or any other insurer from a fund set up by that corporation or insurer [Sec.
+10(10A)]